NGarate/internxt-sync/README.md

 This tool is designed to work with both Node.js and Bun runtimes:

-- **When installed with Bun**: Will automatically use the Bun runtime for optimal performance
+- **When using Bun**: The tool automatically uses Bun-optimized code paths for better performance
-- **When installed with npm/yarn/pnpm**: Will attempt to use Bun if available, otherwise falls back to Node.js
+- **When using Node.js**: The tool falls back to Node.js compatible code paths

+The binary automatically detects which runtime it's running in and uses the appropriate code.
+You don't need to have both runtimes installed - it works in Bun-only or Node.js-only environments.

 ## Usage